Do you own all of these essential home tools?

 Headlamp

 Owning a home requires you to sometimes work in dark places, like a crawl space, attic, or basement.
-If you’re doing something that requires both hands, a headlamp will shine light at whatever you’re looking at.
-You might not use a headlamp too often, but when you need one, you’ll be glad you had it.
+If you're doing something that requires both hands, a headlamp will shine a light on whatever you're looking at.
+You might not use a headlamp too often, but when you need one, you'll be glad you had it.

 Step Ladder